cschpc/student-cluster-competition-2024/Training/06-rocHPL/exercises/README.md

 ### Task 2: Run HPL on a single LUMI-G node

-1. Navigate into the `build` directory
-2. Choose to either use a HPL.dat file, or run HPL via the command line as instructed
+1. Decide whether you want to use a HPL.dat input file or run HPL via the run command
-3. Run a basic test, at max a few minutes long on just **one GPU**.
+2. Navigate into the build directory and prepare a basic Slurm script for running HPL
-    - Run HPL via Slurm.
-For an example script, find the [https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/lumig-job/](LUMI docs)
+    - For an example script, find: [https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/lumig-job/](LUMI docs)
-    - The executable `run_rochpl` will appear under the `build` path by default
+    - Use the wrapper `run_rochpl` for running the program
     - Include the environment variable `MPICH_GPU_SUPPORT_ENABLED=1` in your Slurm script/srun command
-    - Use the slurm command `--cpu-bind=none` when working with the `run_rochpl` wrapper
+    - Include the Slurm flag `--cpu-bind=none` when using the wrapper
+3. Run a basic test, at max a few minutes long on just **one GPU**
+    - *Note!* Slurm disbatches Lumi's MI250X GPUs in halves, so include 2 gpus in the slurm job script
     - Write down your results
-4. Include the full 4 GPUs on a LUMI-G node
+4. Include the full 4 MI250X GPUs on a LUMI-G node
-    - *Note!* Slurm disbatches Lumi's GPU's in halves, so include 8 gpus in the slurm job script
-    - Aim for a result that's over 50% of the theoretical peak (191,6 TFLOPS)
+    - Aim for a result of over 50% of the theoretical peak (191,6 TFLOPS)
     - Write down your results

 ## Deliverable